xavierScript/kora-rent-manager/README.md

 | **View Stats**      | `docker compose run --rm stats`         | Shows current efficiency metrics (Text mode).                                                     |
 | **Setup Zombie**    | `docker compose run --rm setup`         | Creates a test "Zombie" account on Devnet for debugging.                                          |

+##### Important to Note

+- Your wallet must have sufficient devnet SOL
+- Obtain devnet SOL from the Solana faucet before running the command

 ---

 <a id="getting-started"></a>